 Russell Group Universities

 The term Russell Group refers to 24 universities which are widely regarded as the top 24 universities in the UK.

 The Russell Group gives specific advice to students choosing their A Levels:

 Some advanced level subjects are more frequently required for entry to degree courses than others.
-We call these subjects ‘facilitating’ because choosing them at advanced level leaves open a wide range of options for university study.
-These facilitating subjects are:
+These ‘facilitating’ subjects open a wide range of options for university study.
+They are:

 - English Literature

 To find out more about Oxbridge and the Russell Group, please watch this video clip:

 IF YOU DON’T KNOW WHAT YOU WANT TO STUDY AT UNIVERSITY THEN IT’S A REALLY GOOD RULE OF THUMB THAT TAKING TWO FACILITATING SUBJECTS WILL KEEP A WIDE RANGE OF DEGREE COURSES OPEN TO YOU.

 For more information on making informed subject choices, please see the Informed Choices booklet collated by the Russell Group.

 For further information on higher education and the UCAS application, please click below on the UCAS widget.
 It has been designed to link students and parents to important information about higher education and the UCAS application process.